DFStewart/Udacity/SDCND/Project 4/writeup_template.md

 ![alt text][image7]

 # GRADIENT THRESHOLDING ANALYSIS
 My next step was to test the different types of Sobel gradient thresholding on the S-channel of HLS converted images and combine that with the color thresholding.
 I tried absolute x, absolute y, magnitude and directional Sobel gradient thresholding.
 As shown in the figure below, the absolute x Sobel gradient thresholding worked the best on the test images.
 This is contained in cell 12.
-I used the 'cv2.Sobel' function to compute the x gradients and then computed the magnitude in the x direction.
+I used the `cv2.Sobel()` function to compute the x gradients and then computed the magnitude in the x direction.
 I used a kernel size of 21 and min and max thresholds of 20 and 100 respectively.
-This is contained in the 'sobel_absx' function.
+This is contained in the `sobel_absx()` function.

 ![alt text][image8]

 # COMBINING COLOR AND GRADIENT THRESHOLDING
 To combine the color and gradient thresholds I performed a bitwise & on the binary images formed from the color and gradient thresholding.
-The code for this is contained in cell 13 in the functions 'pipeline_binary_img_test', 'combined_color' and 'sobel_absx'.
+The code for this is contained in cell 13 in the functions `pipeline_binary_img_test()`, `combined_color()` and `sobel_absx()`.
 Here's an example of my output for this step.

 ![alt text][image9]